Summary

 Federal Employer Identification Number (EIN) filed with the IRS.

-Employers with employees, business partnerships, and corporations must also obtain an EIN.
-An EIN is similar to an individual's Social Security number.
+Employers, business partnerships, and corporations with employees are also required to obtain an EIN.
+An EIN is similar to an individual’s Social Security number.
 The EIN must open a bank account, apply for a business license, and file a business tax return.

 https://www.aqmd.gov/home/permits/permit-application-forms